WHY BECOME A COLLECTION CENTER?

 Open your doors to the community

-As a Collection Center people from the community will come to you during National Collection Week (November 13-19, 2017).
+As a Collection Center people from the community will come to you during National Collection Week (the third week in November).
 This provides an opportunity to invite them to upcoming Christmas events and other ministry events taking place at your church.

 Equip churches worldwide to share the Gospel